Guugu Yimithirr language: Geographic distribution

 The original territory of the Guugu Yimithirr tribe extended northwards to the mouth of the Jeannie River, where it was bordered by speakers of Guugu Nyiguudji; southwards to the Annan River, where it was bordered by speakers of Guugu Yalandji; to the west, it was bordered by speakers of a language called Guugu Warra (literally 'bad talk') or Lama-Lama.
 The modern town of Cooktown is located within Guugu Yimithirr territory.

 As of the early 21st century, however, most Guugu Yimithirr speakers live at the mission at Hopevale.

 Dialects

 Guugu Yimithirr originally consisted of several dialects, although even the names of most have now been forgotten.
 Today, two main dialects are distinguished: the coastal dialect, called dhalundhirr 'with the sea', and the inland dialect, called waguurrga 'of the outside'.
 Missionaries used the coastal dialect to translate hymns and Bible stories, so some of its words now have religious associations that the inland equivalents lack.
-There was once also a Ngegudi or Gugu Nyiguudyi dialect.
+There was once also a Ngegudi or Gugu Nyiguudyi dialect, which is unattested.